Harbormaster-AI/github-action/README.md

-# Harbormaster Project Acceleration For GitLab
+# Harbormaster Project Acceleration For GitHub

-The contained GitLab configuration file (_.gitlab-ci.yml_) is a simple, yet powerful way to leverage Harbormaster and GitLab to automate the generation of an MVP-quality project built on, tested, contained and deployed through your GitLab CI/CD pipeline.
+The contained Github configuration file (_.github/workflows/generate-project.yml_) is a simple, yet powerful way to leverage Harbormaster and GitHub to automate the generation of an SME quality project built on, tested, contained and deployed through your GitHub pipeline.

-This repository also contains [sample Harbormaster project generation YAML files](https://github.com/Harbormaster-AI/gitlab/tree/main/samples/yamls/project.as.code).
+This repository also contains [sample Harbormaster project generation YAML files](https://github.com/Harbormaster-AI/github-action/tree/main/samples/yamls/project.as.code).
 These instructions will reference the Django project file (_django-project-as-code.yaml_)

 To take a quick test drive, follow the instructions in the *Quick Start* section or skip to the _Step-By-Step_ section to generate an application using more customized inputs.